USA3000 Airlines: Launch & Apple Vacation Charters: 2000–2002

 USA 3000 Airlines began operations with one Airbus A320.
 The inaugural flight on December 28, 2001, flew from Philadelphia to Cancun.
 By early 2002, USA 3000 Airlines exclusively operated charter flights, from Philadelphia, Newark, Hartford and Columbus, with two aircraft.
-A third aircraft was added to the fleet in 2002 and based at Chicago O’Hare International Airport.
+A third aircraft, an A320 was added to the fleet in 2002 and based at Chicago O’Hare International Airport.

 Expansion & Scheduled service: 2003–2007

 In order for USA 3000 to generate additional revenue, the existing charter flights were also offered as scheduled, allowing passengers to book flights without purchasing an Apple Vacation package.

 In 2003, additional scheduled service was launched from northeastern U.S. cities to Florida, Bermuda, and throughout the Caribbean.
-Scheduled domestic destinations eventually included Fort Lauderdale, Fort Myers, St. Petersburg/Clearwater, Orlando, Melbourne, Florida, and Sarasota.
+Scheduled domestic destinations eventually included Fort Lauderdale, Fort Myers, Raleigh, St. Petersburg/Clearwater, Orlando, Melbourne, Florida, and Sarasota.
 Northern cities or "Gateway cities" included Newark, Philadelphia, Pittsburgh, Baltimore, Cleveland, Columbus, Cincinnati, Detroit, Chicago (O'Hare), and St. Louis.
 Additionally, USA 3000 offered seasonal service from Hartford, Boston, and Milwaukee.

-By late 2004, USA 3000 Airlines operated 12 permanent A320 aircraft, plus 2 additional seasonal aircraft leased from Thomas Cook Airlines.
+By late 2004, USA 3000 Airlines operated 12 permanent A320 aircraft, plus 2 additional seasonal aircraft leased from Condor Airlines.